The structure of graphs not admitting a fixed immersion: A grid theorem for weak immersions

 \begin{theorem}[Grid minor theorem, \cite{RS5}] There exists a function $w= w(r)$ satisfying the following.
 Let $G$ be a graph and let $r\ge1$ be a positive integer.
 If the tree-width of $G$ is at least $w(r)$, then $G$ contains the $r$-wall as a subdivision. \end{theorem}

 We now prove the analog of Theorem \ref{thm:grid} for the immersion of a large wall.
 The proof depends on Theorem \ref{thm:grid}.

-\begin{theorem} Let $G$ be a graph and $r \ge 1$ be a positive integer.
+\begin{theorem} Let $G$ be a graph.
+Let $r \ge 1$ be a positive integer.
 Let $w= w(r) $ be the value given by Theorem \ref{thm:grid}.
 If $G$ has tree-cut width at least $4r^{10} w(r)$, then $G$ admits a weak immersion the $r$-wall. \end{theorem}

-\begin{proof} Assume the theorem is false and let $G$ be a graph which has tree-cut width at least $4r^{10} w(r)$ and does not admit a weak immersion of the $r$-wall.
+\begin{proof} The theorem trivially holds for $r = 1, 2$, so we may assume that $r \ge 3$.
+Assume the theorem is false and let $G$ be a graph which has tree-cut width at least $4r^{10} w(r)$ and does not admit a weak immersion of the $r$-wall.
 Moreover, assume $G$ is chosen from all such counterexamples to minimize $|V(G)|$.

 \begin{claim} $G$ has $(r^2,r^4)$-bounded degree. \end{claim} \begin{cproof} Assume otherwise.
 The graph $G$ cannot admit a weak immersion of $K_{r^2}$, lest $G$ admit an immersion of the $r$-wall as well.
 Thus, by Theorem \ref{thm:structweak}, $G$ is a grounded $k$-edge sum of two graph $G_1$ and $G_2$ for some $k \le r^2$.
 If either $G_1$ or $G_2$ admitted the $r$-wall as a weak immersion, then by Lemma \ref{lem:sum}, $G$ would as well.
 Thus, by the minimality of $G$, both $G_1$ and $G_2$ have tree-cut width strictly less than $4r^{10} w(r)$.
 But now by Lemma \ref{lem:bdwidthsum}, $G$ has tree-cut width strictly less than $4r^{10} w(r)$, a contradiction. \end{cproof}